merunga/cordova-meteor-mashup/README.md

 jekyll projects.
 This repository only has the phonegap part, if someone is interested, I can add the jekyll one._

-_This haven't been tested neyond my use case, and isn't reliable!_
+_This haven't been tested beyond my use case, so it isn't reliable!_

 #### Getting started